hsen1221/Detecting-malicious-and-benign-traffic-using-models-trained-on-IoT-23-dataset/README.md

 ## 3 Combining datasets
 Actually, in the second process we cleaned each dataset alone and produced a cleaned dataset from it, so now in thsi code we combine these all cleaned datasets to a one full dataset named as 'combined_dataset.csv' to use it for training and testing the models

+## 4 Training Models
+Thif folder contain 4 models trained on the 'combined_daataset,csv' dataset. for each model there is the code that corresponds to the training and testing the model and the final model after training.